philipz/digiRunner-Open-Source/readme.md

     ./gradlew :dgrv4_Gateway_serv:bootRun
     ```

-4. Wait for the OpenDGR banner to appear.
+4. Wait for the digiRunner banner to appear.

    ```
             _______                   _____                    _____                    _____                    _____                    _____                    _____